EricssonResearch/ace-edhoc-oscore-profile/draft-selander-ace-edhoc-oscore-profile.md

 * The EDHOC\_Information in the access token MUST include only the "id" field, specifying the identifier of the token series.
 In particular, if the access token is a CWT, the "edhoc\_info" claim MUST include only the "id" field.

-This identifier of the token series needs to be included in the new access token in order for the RS to identify the old access token to supersede, as well as the OSCORE Security Context already shared between C and the RS and to be associated with the new access token.
+This identifier of the token series needs to be included in the new access token in order for RS to identify the old access token to supersede, as well as the OSCORE Security Context already shared between C and RS and to be associated with the new access token.

 ## The EDHOC_Information # {#edhoc-parameters-object}